ibm-cloud-docs/mqcloud/mqoc_remote_administration_restapi.md

 IBM® MQ allows you to administer IBM® MQ objects, such as queue managers and queues using the administrative REST API.
 Information is sent to, and received from, the administrative REST API in JSON format.
 These RESTful APIs can help you to embed IBM MQ administration into popular DevOps and automation tooling.

 This tutorial will cover the following :
-1. We will create two MQ on cloud queue managers, first queue manager will act as a gateway queue manager and the second queue manager will act as a remote queue manager.
+1. We will create two {{site.data.keyword.mq_short}} queue managers, first queue manager will act as a gateway queue manager and the second queue manager will act as a remote queue manager.
-2. Configure the MQ on cloud gateway queue manager(s) to administer remote queue managers.
+2. Configure the {{site.data.keyword.mq_short}} gateway queue manager(s) to administer remote queue managers.
 That is, we will configure transmission queues, listeners, and sender and receiver channels between the gateway queue manager and remote queue manager.
 3. We will send a REST request to the remote queue manager by specifying the queue manager name in the resource URL, the gateway queue manager is specified in a header that is sent with the request.

 The request is sent through the gateway queue manager to the remote queue manager.
 On successful submission of request, a response is returned with a header that indicates the queue manager that was used as the gateway queue manager.